dasmiq/passim/README.md

 `--series-map` option.
 This would be useful if you wanted to reuse the same document collection and index with different groupings of documents into series.

+### Using `make` to Process Data

+In the `build` subdirectory, there is a Makefile and a few helper scripts that automate the data processing pipeline.
+We recommend that you symlink these files into your working directory.
+Then inside your working directory, put a subdirectory `coll/input` with the input files for your collection.
+You directory structure under `work` would thus look something like this:

+	work/Makefile -> $SRC/passim/build/Makefile
+	work/build.json -> $SRC/passim/build/build.json
+	work/coll
+	work/coll/input
+	work/coll/input/data1.trectext.gz
+	work/coll/input/data2.trectext.gz
+	work/galago -> $SRC/passim/build/galago
+	work/lsf-galago -> $SRC/passim/build/lsf-galago
+	work/window.json -> $SRC/passim/build/window.json

+The basic pipeline uses the subcommands `index`, `pairs`, `align`, `cluster`, `clinfo`.

 ## Quotations of Reference Texts